wustho/epy/README.md

 $ epy https://www.gutenberg.org/files/2701/2701-h/2701-h.htm
 ```

-But be noted that `epy` will never be web broser, it's simply cli program to read
+But note that `epy` will never be a web browser, it's simply a TUI program to read
-your favorite fiction stories in the comfort of terminal.
+your favorite fiction stories in the comfort of a terminal.
-So please do not expect for web browser features to be implemented to `epy`.
+So please do not expect for web browser features to be implemented in `epy`.

 ## Using Mouse